 This will help flush bacteria from your urinary tract and keep your urinary system healthy.

-Drink as much water as you can while taking the herbs and avoid beverages such as coffee, tea, and pop.
+Drink as much water as you can while taking the herbs.
+Also avoid beverages such as coffee, tea, and pop.
 These beverages are not bladder friendly.

 Also, if you’re drinking cranberry juice to help flush your system, please read the ingredient list to ensure it is a natural source with absolutely NO added sugar.